ggrrll/Venice-plague-epidemic-paper/README.md

 ## Cite as

-_Lazzari, G., Colavizza, G., Bortoluzzi, F., Drago, D., Erboso, A., Zugno, F., ... & Salathe, M. (2020).
-Death in Venice: A Digital Reconstruction of a Large Plague Outbreak During 1630-1631. medRxiv._
+_Lazzari, G., Colavizza, G., Bortoluzzi, F., Drago, D., Erboso, A., Zugno, F., ... & Salathé, M. (2020).
+A digital reconstruction of the 1630–1631 large plague outbreak in Venice.
+Scientific reports, 10(1), 1-7._

 or